 In a 1975 case before the U.S. Supreme Court, Ginsburg represented Stephen Wiesenfeld, a New Jersey man whose wife had died during childbirth.
 Wiesenfeld was denied a Social Security benefit widows received after a spouse’s death.
 The benefit, he was told, was a mother’s benefit.
 Ginsburg won the case in a unanimous decision.

 “We wanted to say the law shouldn’t pigeonhole people; that man or woman should be able to do whatever his or her talents made right for that person,” she said in a 2015 interview with the National Portrait Gallery.

 Ginsburg was appointed to the Supreme Court in 1993 by President Bill Clinton, becoming only the second woman to serve.
 During the hearings, she foresaw a different court.

-As justice, Ginsburg – who will turn 83 on March 15 – has continued to protect the legal rights of not only women but other minorities.
+As a justice, Ginsburg has continued to protect the legal rights of not only women but also other minorities.

-“She’s an amazingly smart, dedicated and focused legal mind,” said Langer, the Rutgers Law School alumna.
+“She’s an amazingly smart, dedicated, and focused legal mind,” says Langer.
 “We see her as a mentor, a heroine, a very strong perseverant figure in the women’s rights movement.
 She had step-by-step strategies to advance the movement.”